sean-t-smith/Efficient_Corporate_Masks/README.md

 6) Filtered the spreadsheet by characters and exported the sorted masks into new "Efficient" .hcmask files.

 ## Usage

-In your process for cracking passwords, these files can be used as a last step.
+The .hcmask files above describe passwords of differing character lenghts (8-14 characters), each sorted by efficiency, and formatted for use by the Hashcat password cracking tool.
+Depending on your situation, you might want to focus on passwords of a specific length only vs the entire set (Efficiency_8-14).
+The included spreadsheet has the analysis if you want to re-sort and generate your own hcmask file.
+Recognize that this type of brute force mask attack can take a long time and should be performed last after you have exhausted more targeted methods.
 My recommended password cracking attack order is below:

 1) Basic dictionary attack with your favorite wordlist... ie rockyou.txt
 ```